DrSYakovlev/industrial_revolution_technology_development/README.md

 ## Validation

-The html and css codes passed W3C and Jigsaw validator with no residual/unresolved issues Lighthouse tool came out with high scores for acessibility (97%), best practices (100%), SEO (90%) and medium performance (51 %).
+The html and css codes passed W3C and Jigsaw validators with no residual/unresolved issues.
+Lighthouse tool came out with high scores for acessibility (97%), best practices (100%), SEO (90%) and medium performance (51 %).
 In the latter case, size/resolution of some pictures needs to be further optimised.

 ![Lighthouse snapshot](./assets/images/lighthouse-test.png "Lighthouse assessment statistics")